Eric Harris and Dylan Klebold: Behavioral analysis

-Psychological analysis
+Mental disorders

 Although early media reports attributed the shootings to a desire for revenge on the part of Harris and Klebold for bullying that they received, subsequent psychological analysis indicated Harris and Klebold harbored serious psychological problems.
-Harris and Klebold were never diagnosed with any mental disorders, which is overwhelmingly uncommon in mass shooters.
 According to Supervisory Special Agent Dwayne Fuselier, the FBI's lead Columbine investigator and a clinical psychologist, Harris exhibited a pattern of grandiosity, contempt, and lack of empathy or remorse, distinctive traits of psychopaths that he concealed through deception.
 Fuselier adds that Harris engaged in mendacity not merely to protect himself, as Harris rationalized in his journal, but also for pleasure, as seen when Harris expressed his thoughts in his journal regarding how he and Klebold avoided prosecution for breaking into a van.
-Other leading psychiatrists concur that Harris was a psychopath.
+Other leading psychiatrists concur that Harris was a psychopath, though postmortem diagnoses of mental illness remain controversial and disputed.

 According to psychologist Peter Langman, Klebold displayed signs of schizotypal personality disorder – he struck many people as odd due to his shy nature, appeared to have had disturbed thought processes and constantly misused language in unusual ways as evidenced by his journal.
 He appeared to have been delusional, viewed himself as "god-like", and wrote that he was "made a human without the possibility of BEING human."
 He was also convinced that others hated him and felt like he was being conspired against, even though according to many reports, Klebold was loved by his family and friends.

+Psychiatric evaluations

+Harris took the drug fluvoxamine, an SSRI antidepressant, as part of court-ordered anger management therapy stemming from his 1998 arrest.
+Although some friends of Harris suggested that he had stopped taking the drug before the massacre, his autopsy reports showed low therapeutic or normal (non-toxic) blood levels of fluvoxamine in his system—approximately 0.0031 to 0.0087 mg/mL—at the time of his death.
+After the shootings, opponents of contemporary psychiatry, such as Peter Breggin, claimed that the psychiatric medications prescribed to Harris after his conviction may have exacerbated his aggressiveness.

 Lawsuits

-In April 2001, the families of more than 30 victims were given shares in a $2,538,000 settlement by the families of the perpetrators, and the two men convicted of supplying the weapons used in the massacre.
-The Harrises and the Klebolds contributed $1,568,000 to the settlement from their own homeowners' policies, Manes contributed $720,000, and Duran contributed $250,000.
-The Harrises and the Klebolds were ordered to guarantee an additional $32,000 be available against any future claims.
-Manes was ordered to hold $80,000 against future claims, and Duran was ordered to hold $50,000.
+On April 19, 2001, the families of more than 30 victims received shares in a $2,538,000 settlement from the families of the perpetrators and the two men convicted of supplying the weapons used in the massacre.
+The Harris and Klebold parents contributed $1,568,000 to the settlement from their homeowners insurance policies, Mark Manes contributed $720,000, and Philip Duran contributed $250,000.
+The Harrises and the Klebolds were additionally ordered to guarantee an additional $32,000 for any future claims, while Manes was ordered to hold $80,000 and Duran $50,000 for the same purpose.

-One family had filed a $250-million lawsuit against the Harrises and Klebolds in 1999 and did not accept the 2001 settlement terms.
-A judge ordered the family to accept a $366,000 settlement in June 2003.
-In August 2003, the families of five other victims received undisclosed settlements from the Harrises and Klebolds.
+One family had filed a $250-million lawsuit against the Harrises and Klebolds in 1999 and did not accept the 2001 settlement.
+In June 2003, a judge ordered the family to accept a $366,000 settlement.
+Two months later, the families of five other victims received undisclosed settlements from the Harrises and Klebolds.